lineality/Online_Voting_Using_One_Time_Pads/README.md

 10. A bad-agent will attempt to tamper with vote reporting including any information put out by a Vote-Office or similar authority.

-11. A bad-agent will seek to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times, places, registration, ballot items, etc).
+11. A bad-agent will attempt to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times, places, registration, ballot items, etc).

-12. A bad-agent will participate in general or specific disinformation attacks that negatively impact the overall voting and election processes and systems.
+12. A bad-agent will attempt general or specific disinformation attacks that negatively impact the overall voting and election processes and systems.

-13. A bad agent may try to disrupt or disperse the population or geography of a vote (creating a need for refugee voting).
+13. A bad agent will attempt to disrupt or disperse the population or geography of a vote (creating a need for refugee voting).

 14. A bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent.